jch2000/movie-recommender/README.md

 * Run 'spark_movie_recommendation.ipynb' file (add '.limit(numrows)' to the end of the 'spark.read.csv' lines to run with less data)

 ### To run using PySpark on the cloud:
-* There are many different options; See paper to see how we used Dataproc in GCP
+* There are many different options; See paper to see how we used Google Cloud Dataproc